-When pressed on the matter by PC Advisor, Microsoft hinted that if the demand is great enough, it might bring the larger-capacity model to these shores.
+When pressed on the matter by PC Advisor, Microsoft hinted that

 The firm said: “We do not comment on pending market availability.
 That said, we have taken and will continue to take a measured and phased approach to Surface Pro 4 availability to meet customer demand and partner expectations.”